NGPVAN/job-descriptions/software qa engineer.md

 Responsibilities
 ----------------

-* Write test plans for newly-developed products and features
+* Write test plans and execute them for new features and applications
-* Execute test plans and/or ensure other team members are running through test plans
 * Build automated functional and regression tests for our enterprise web application
 * Expand and maintain our testing infrastructure